a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

 The simple version

-Fast colour, far less waste
+Fast colour, less waste

 Feeding the soil beats feeding only the grass